 • 1: Each passenger may have one bag of liquids, gels or aerosols in his or her carry-on.

-Packing Liquids in Checked Baggage
+Packing Liquids in Checked Luggage

 Go ahead – stuff those souvenir snow globes, full-size perfume bottles and supersized tubes of sunscreen into your checked bags.
 The TSA doesn’t impose any liquid limits on checked bags, with the exception of hard alcohol (more on that in a minute).
 For travelers packing liquids in checked baggage, the major concern should be preparing these containers, so they don’t explode during your flight and ruin everything else in the suitcase.